scottmuc/scottmuc.github.com/source/_posts/2013-11-03-valuable-links-vim.markdown

   editors), but if that's what you want, why not just use them?
 Instead, strive to keep your `.vimrc` your own and rely on plugins to get the benefits of the excellent work that's been done by other people.
 [Clif Reeder][leaving-janus] articulates when to leave Janus quite well.
+[Ben Orenstein][min-vimrc] supports this tip too.
 * Keep it simple!
 The more you stray from default, the more dependant you are on your own configuration.
 Use plugins in order to extend functionality.
 If you can't explain every line of your own `.vimrc` then either figure it out, or remove it.